Harikowshik052/HireStack/README.md

 # Careers Page Customization Platform

-A powerful, customizable careers page builder for companies to create and manage their job listings with branded design, banner carousel, and team collaboration.
+A powerful, customizable Hire Stack for companies to create and manage their job listings with branded design, banner carousel, and team collaboration.

 ## 🚀 Features